pedromessetti/pipex/README.md

 `./pipex input_file cmd1 cmd2 ... output_file`

-Type N numbers of shell commands and the program works as the following command line in bash:
+You can provide any number of shell commands, and the program will work as the following command line in bash:

 `< input_file cmd1 | cmd2 | ... > output_file`

+The program takes at least four arguments: an input file, two (or more) commands and an output file.
+It reads the content of the input file and feeds it as input to the following commands.
+The output of command1 is then passed as input to command2 and so forth.
+Finally, the output of the last command is written to the output file.

-The program handles with absolute paths, multiple pipes, wrong commands, wrong flags, wrong paths and input files that doesn't exists or are directories.
-The program has to have unless 5 arguments to work properly.
+The program handles absolute paths, multiple pipes, heredoc inputs, incorrect commands, flags, paths, and non-existing input files or directories.

 </p>

 ## Operation :wrench: